waikato-ufdl/wai-annotations-imgaug/README.md

 ## Plugins
 ### HSL-GRAYSCALE
 Turns RGB images into fake grayscale ones by converting them to HSL and then using the L channel for all channels.
+The brightness can be influenced and varied even.

 #### Domain(s):
 - **Image Domains**